Absentee Freeholders Explained

 Tracing a Freeholder

 Many leaseholders in the UK at some point will need to trace and locate a current address for the freeholder of a property if they are not in contact with the freeholder.
-Whether it is to renew the lease or some other matter it can be very frustrating when an absentee lease holder is not contactable.
+Whether it is to renew the lease or some other matter it can be very frustrating when an absentee freeholder is not contactable.

 Of course the land registry records may have an old address for the free holder of the property but normally this information is old and out of date with a very historic address and you will need to utilise a specialist tracing service to trace the freeholder to a current and contactable address so you may proceed to contact the absentee freeholder.